ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 # 🎯 Level 17: User Interaction Design

 ## What You'll Do
 Design and implement user interactions that make your API calls more dynamic and useful.
+This is your chance to get creative and build something fun and unique!

 ## Instructions
 - Think about how you want your user to interact with your app and the API you chose